spacelephantlabs/AIPs/AIPS/aip-33.md

 ### Database

-We need to store tokens properties values in the database in order be accessible at any time through API.
+We need to store tokens and their properties values in the database because of scalability.
+Indeed, store nfts and their properties in memory (like wallets) could cause performance issues and memory bursting.

 A new repository and queries in `core-database-postgres` are required.

 ### API